Apply for Admission

 Register for the SAT at https://collegereadiness.collegeboard.org/sat/register.
 Northwestern’s code is 6493.

 Register for and attend Ranger Preview when you’re a senior to learn more about Northwestern and qualify for a $600 scholarship just for attending!
-Here you will fill out an Application for Admission ($15 fee waived at Ranger Preview) and a scholarship application.
+Here you will fill out an Application for Admission and a scholarship application.

 Register for college classes as a concurrent student during your junior or senior year.

-Complete a Free Application for Federal Student Aid (FAFSA) form between January 1 and March 1 for best consideration.
+Complete a Free Application for Federal Student Aid (FAFSA) form as soon after October 1 as possible and before March 1 for best consideration.
 Students must complete a FAFSA form every year to continue receiving aid.
 Northwestern’s FAFSA code is 003163.